espressif/esp-mdf/docs/add_new_device.md

 static esp_err_t light_bulb_get_value(uint8_t cid, int *value);
 ```

 API `light_set_value`  and `light_get_value` are used by the app or server to set or get the status of the device.

 ### 2.4.
 Organization of app_main

 The `app_main` function includes device information configuration, device initialization, configuring ESP-MDF parameters, and registering callback functions.
-Below is an example of defining the app_main of of the `light_bulb`:
+Take the `light_bulb` as an example, the operate is showd blow:

 ```c
 void app_main()